 The Azuchi-Momoyama era began as a contest among the most powerful daimyo to install an Ashikaga successor of their choice in the Muromachi Bakufu.
 The determined and ruthless daimyo Oda Nobunaga was successful in entering Kyoto and setting up Ashikaga Yoshiaki as the 15th Shogun.

 He then embarked on the subjugation of the whole of the Japan, completing his massive castle in Azuchi in 1579 as a symbol of his will.
-Just three years later, however, in the midst of campaigning, he was overpowered by one of his own generals, Akechi Mitsuhide, and forced to commit seppuku.
+Just three years later, however, in the midst of campaigning, he was overpowered by one of his own generals, Akechi Mitsuhide, and forced to commit seppuku at Honnoji Temple in Kyoto.
 Another of Nobunaga's generals, Toyotomi Hideyoshi, immediately attacked and defeated Akechi at the Battle of Yamazaki barely two weeks later.

 By 1584, Hideyoshi had gained complete control over his old master's domains, and over the whole of Japan by 1590.
 Although he ruled Japan from Osaka, day-to-day power was actually devolved to local government.
 Of the 18.5 million koku (a unit of rice production) that made up Japan, Hideyoshi was in direct control of 2 million.
 His deputy in the Kanto region, Tokugawa Ieyasu, held more, with 2.5 million.